 All entries must be original in concept, design, and execution and may not violate any U.S. copyright laws.
 Any artwork that has been copied from an existing photo or image (including a painting, graphic, or advertisement) that was created by someone other than the student is a violation of the rules and will not be accepted.
 Showcased artwork must be in the original medium (that is, not a scanned reproduction of a painting or drawing).

 - Complete the Student Participation and Release Form

 - Provide a completed copy to my office via mail or email

 - Send a photo or digital copy of your artwork (jpeg or tiff) to Rachel Garcia at Rachel.Garcia@mail.house.gov

 - Bring your artwork in a standing frame with or without glass to our in-person event

-- Event will take place in late April/early May; more details to come.
+- Event will take place on November 13, 2021; more details to come.